Examining ASP.NET 2.0's Site Navigation - Part 4

 Building the Site Map

-method, whose purpose is to construct the site map (if needed) and return the root SiteMapNode.
-Since this method
+method, whose purpose is to construct the site map (if needed) and return the root SiteMapNode

 can be called multiple times per page request (since a page might have multiple navigation Web controls), it behooves us to